Pranavb1830/AI-news-aggregator-/README.md

 # AI-news-aggregator-
-This project uses Sentiment analysis using Sentinment library Natural Language Processing (NLP):
+A very basic project incorporating AI in web development This project uses Sentiment analysis using Sentinment library Natural Language Processing (NLP):
   Sentiment analysis is a classic NLP task where AI algorithms interpret human text to determine its emotional tone.